-IM230 ARCHITECTURAL CAD (3.5 credits/72 clock hours) An introduction to the concepts, practices, standards, and drafting techniques used in residential/light commercial architectural drafting and design.
-This will include but not be limited to elevations, floor plans, framing plans, foundation plans, and construction details.
+IM230 ARCHITECTURAL CAD (3.5 credits/72 clock hours) An introduction to the concepts, practices, standards, and drafting techniques used in residential/light commercial architectural drafting and design utilizing AutoCAD.
+This will include but not be limited to floor plans, elevations, foundation plans, framing plans, and construction details.
 Additionally framing methods, wall sections, and general construction specifications are covered.
 Prerequisites: Mechanical CAD and Building Codes.